Messestadt Riem: Riemer Park

 South of the residential area is the Riemer Park.
 In 2005, the Bundesgartenschau was held here after Munich won the corresponding competition in 2000.
 For this purpose Riemer Park, a large landscaped park, was built in 2002.
 After the Bundesgartenschau Riemer Park, the third largest park in the city of Munich, was opened to the public as a recreation area.
 With enormous effort, a lake was created in its center, known under the name Buga Lake (officially Riemer lake).
 The lake is east to west 800 m long, 150 m wide, 10 ha in size, up to 18 m deep and contains 100,000 m3 of water.
 It is an upscale ground water reserve, which can also be used for bathing.
 Because the water table is too low in the area and also varies greatly seasonally, a concrete trough was applied and the three pumps, each pumping a constant 40 liters of water per second into the lake, stopping the water from accumulating and causing flooding in the basements of surrounding residential buildings, among other things a drain pipe was laid under the sea.
 On the east bank there is a beach, while on the west bank, where a pedestrian bridge leads over the lake, a sedimentation zone was created with aquatic plants.
 Located near the west bank is two more, shallow sedimentation basins with water plants that are only 1100 and 800 m2 in size.

 Churches

 In 2005, in the West of Messestadt Riem, an ecumenical church center where the Protestant St. Sophia and the Catholic St. Florian churches were dedicated and opened.

 Transportation

-Messestadt Riem is connected to two rapid transport stations of Munich U-Bahn, as well as, the bus lines 139, 186, 189, 190 and N74.
-The Autobahn 94 passes to the north of the fair city.
+Messestadt Riem is connected to two Munich U-Bahn rapid transport stations and bus lines 139, 186, 189, 190 and N74.
+Autobahn 94 passes to the north.
 Discussions are ongoing about a railway connection to Messestadt Riem as part of the Erding Ring Closure to the airport.